SunsetFi/stationeers-api-mod/README.md

     - Things derived from Things
       - DynamicThing ( => Item)
       - Structure ( => Device)
-  - Endpoint for items `public static readonly List<Item> AllItems;`
   - Endpoint for posting chat messages
-  - Devices with slots should give the referenceId of items in their slots.